mnk17arts/data/ProjectData/Web/imap.md

 ### Project Description

-`i-map` is a simple React Web application built using the [React](https://reactjs.org/) framework and [Mapbox GL JS](https://docs.mapbox.com/mapbox-gl-js/api/).
+> `i-map` is a simple React Web application built using the [React](https://reactjs.org/) framework and [Mapbox GL JS](https://docs.mapbox.com/mapbox-gl-js/api/).
 In this project I used `react-map-gl` for creating the interactive map.
 Which on clicking at the location will show the details of the location.
 The data I used in this project actually represents the Data Usage in that particular location.

+>  What all I used in this project are:
+> + `HTML, CSS, JavaScript, React, React-Map-GL, Mapbox GL JS, JSON, GitHub, GitHub Pages`

-I collected the data from various sources and comprised them into a JSON file.
++ I collected the data from various sources and comprised them into a JSON file.
 The data is in the form of an array of objects.
 Each object represents a location.
 The object contains the following properties:

   - `id` - A unique identifier for the location
   - `name` - The name of the location
   - `latitude` - The latitude of the location
   - `longitude` - The longitude of the location
   - `dataUsage` - The data usage in that location

 Example: